HamzaMUN/BVPs_CPP/README.md

 ## Introduction
 Boundary Value Problems (BVPs) are essential in mathematical modelling across various fields.
 This report demonstrates numerical solutions to BVPs using C++, including error analysis and matrix formulation.

-This project has the following tasks:
+This repository has the projects with the following tasks:
 1. Generate uniformly spaced points in the interval [a, b] with N interior points,
 2. Use finite difference methods (forward, backward, central and extrapolated central) to approximate first-order solutions,
 3. Generate the tridiagonal matrix (M) and RHS vector (F) for solving the BVP u'' = f(x), and